 If you apply for a travel exemption, you must read and acknowledge advice about travel risks, including delays returning to Australia.
 You must ensure that you have sufficient resources to support yourself overseas for a significant period of time in the likely event of flight cancellations and other disruptions to your travel plans.

-You should apply for an exemption at least two weeks, but not more than three months before your planned travel.
+You should apply for an exemption at least two weeks, but not more than two months before your planned travel.
 Please make only one request per person.
 Duplicate requests will delay assessment.
 The majority of travel exemption requests to depart Australia are finalised within 48 hours, but some complex requests may take longer.

 If you are not granted an exemption, you should not continue with your travel plans.
 If granted an exemption, you must take evidence of that exemption decision to the airport.